Rcmaveric/Reloading-Press-Monitor/README.md

 GUI_Working: This is code that is working.
 As of thise time it is none functional.

 ***Functional Working update: The form clear button works and the form export buttons work.
 The CAM 1 and CAM2 buttons now work.
 Make sure you assign them to the correct camera.
+Recipe editor now works on the Loads menu Add/Remove

 -1_Old_Guizero: These were made with guizero.
 They have no functionality.
 I couldnt figure out how to incorporate OPencv.
 So left this as reference and to show learning progression.
 -2_Old_Tkinter: This is where i converted guizero code into tkinter code.
 Wasnt hard and slightly intuitive.
 Starting to wonder if I should go back to this.
 Create the static widgets and call them in.
 Then have the functional widgets in one place.